isomerpages/govtech-stp/_reciprocal-green-lane/visiting-rgl-counterpart-countries-regions/faq-outbound-rgl-travellers.md

 #### 8. Where do I take a pre-departure PCR test in Singapore?
 How much does it cost to take the PCR test, and can I pay for it with MediSave or insurance?

-RGL travellers departing for China will need to take a pre-departure COVID-19 PCR test and an IgM antibody serology test and obtain negative test results within 48 hours before departure for China.
-Only IgM antibody serology test certificates which state that the test was conducted using the venous blood method will be accepted.
-Please refer to the guidelines by the Chinese government [here](http://www.chinaembassy.org.sg/eng/lsfw/t1835751.htm).

 The list of clinics that can perform pre-departure COVID-19 tests and details on the procedure to book an appointment are at **<a href="#annexbchina">ANNEX B</a>**.
-Testing for RGL arrangements should only be carried out at these clinics at the moment.
-For IgM antibody serology tests, travellers should approach the list of MOH-approved providers providing pre-departure testing to check on the availability of the serology test that meets the entry requirements of China.
-There is no need to apply for COVID-19 serology tests.

-Eligible RGL travellers should contact the selected clinics in Singapore directly to make an appointment in advance for a pre-departure COVID-19 PCR test and an IgM antibody serology test.
+Eligible RGL travellers should contact the selected clinics in Singapore directly to make an appointment in advance for a pre-departure COVID-19 PCR tests and N protein antibody test/IgM antibody serology test, depending on vaccination type and status.

 Travellers should make an appointment that fits his/her testing window and be present at the clinic early for the appointment, at least 48 hours prior to departure.
 Travellers who present themselves at the clinic less than 38 hours to the flight may not be able to receive the result in time for the flight.
 Please also check with the clinic if it is able to meet China’s requirements.

-Travellers should contact the clinic for an estimate of the cost of the PCR and IgM antibody serology tests.
+Travellers should contact the clinic for an estimate of the cost of the PCR and N protein antibody/IgM antibody serology tests.
 These tests are to be taken at the traveller’s cost.
 This is not payable by MediSave, MediShield Life and Integrated Shield Plans.

 #### 9. I had a swab done previously for Acute Respiratory Infection (ARI).
 Can I use the test results for travel under the RGL?